nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Adds a schedule with the schedule name `SCHEDULE_NAME` description of `DESCRIPTION` and the date time of `DATETIME` inside MyGM.
 * `DATETIME` must be in a dd/mm/yyyy hhmm format.
 * The first character of every word in `SCHEDULE_NAME` should be capitalized.
 For example:`Starting Five`
+* Multiple schedules can be added to a same date due to the concern that the user might have different arrangements for different lineups, and such details can be specified in the name and description section.

 Examples:
 * `add S/ n/Competition r/first game of national competition d/20/04/2024 2200` adds a schedule with name `Competition`, description of `first game of national competition` that is held on `20/04/2024 2200`.